 Spam filtering is as much an art as a science but CSLab has a number of approaches that can help staunch the flow of unsolicited email.

-(The virus removal is not optional and cannot be disabled.)
+(The virus rejection is not optional and cannot be disabled.)

 Filtering at the Gateway